 When Walmart Health is a network provider, Walmart medical plan participants will still be able to receive preventive services and take advantage of the $4 copay for each office visit.
 In addition, claims for other eligible services will be processed by the plan, subject to the annual deductible and annual out-of-pocket maximum, under the same rules that apply to a network provider.
 The $4 copay will be available under most plan options, except the Saver Plan option, as explained above.
 The $4 copay will be applied to the annual out-of-pocket maximum.

-Note: If you’re in the Kaiser HMO, please see information provided by Kaiser for any provider restrictions.
-The Walmart Health center is not a Kaiser network provider.
-Associates can still use Walmart Health and enjoy the convenience at the everyday affordable prices it offers, but you may pay more than if you were to choose a Kaiser network provider.
+Note for Georgia Associates: If you’re in the Kaiser HMO, please see information provided by Kaiser for any provider restrictions.
+The Health Center is not a Kaiser network provider.
+Associates can still use the Health Center and enjoy the convenience at the everyday affordable prices it offers, but you may pay more than if you were to choose a Kaiser network provider.
 Please check with Kaiser before you select a provider.

 7. How do I know Walmart won’t get access to my health records?

 Walmart Inc. will not have access to medical records, and we take patient privacy very seriously.
 All visits to the Walmart Health Center are protected by government regulations (e.g., HIPAA) and Walmart policies that govern how Walmart may use customers’ protected health information.
 Under HIPAA, the use and disclosure of your personal health information is limited to treatment, payment and healthcare operation purposes only.
 Any exception will require your authorization.
 We use industry-recognized third-party secure systems for billing and record keeping.
 These systems have secure and compliant certifications to keep information confidential.
 When associates visit the clinic, they are a patients receiving medical services and their information will be treated with the confidentiality, privacy and care of any other patient and customer.